 The City of Salisbury, in compliance with the City's Citizen Participation Plan, advertises and holds two (2) public hearings annually on the community development needs of the City.
 These hearings provide residents and interested agencies with the opportunity to discuss the City's CDBG program and to offer their suggestions on future CDBG program priorities.
 The CDBG public hearings are held in the Council Chambers and broadcast live on Cable Channel 14 (PAC-14).
 Videos of the hearings are posted on YouTube for viewing after the original broadcast.

-A copy of the notice for both CDBG Public Hearings to be run in the Daily Times is included in the 'Citizen Participation' section of the exhibits.
+A copy of the notice for both CDBG Public Hearings is included in the 'Citizen Participation' section of the exhibits.

 Other local/regional/state/federal planning efforts considered when preparing the Plan